Norfolk and Western 2050: Armco Steel and Illinois Railway Museum ownership

 Per request of PC, several additional tasks were made to ready No. 2050; old coal was unloaded from the tender; the tender brake cylinder and the footboards were replaced with duplicates; the locked brake rigging was oiled and loosened; and part of the locomotive was jacked up to repair a broken driving wheel spring.
 On April 19, No. 2050 was towed out of the Armco property and towed in a special consist via Conrail—PC's successor.
 Upon arrival in Chicago, No. 2050 was transferred to a Chicago and North Western (C&NW) fast freight consist, which towed it to the IRM interchange, and then two of the museum's diesels towed it onto one of the IRM's sidings.
 Following its arrival at the IRM, No. 2050 underwent a cosmetic restoration led by Jim Kehrein.

-Today, 2050 resides inside one of the buildings at the Illinois Railway Museum.
+As of 2026, No. 2050 resides inside one of the buildings at the IRM.